ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 3.2.2 Migrate Page field to Page (eZ Enterprise only)

-**If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Page format, you can use a script to migrate your old Page content to new Page, to start using a pure eZ Enterprise setup.
+**If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Page Builder, you can use a script to migrate your old Page content to new Page, to start using a pure eZ Enterprise setup.
 See [Migrating legacy Page field (ezflow) to new Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-new-page-enterprise) for more information.

 ###### 3.2.3 Add other eZ Enterprise schemas (eZ Enterprise only)

 For date-based publisher and form builder, there are additional tables, you can import them to your database using the following sql files:
 `<new-ez-root>/vendor/ezsystems/date-based-publisher/bundle/Resources/install/datebasedpublisher_scheduled_version.sql`,
 `<new-ez-root>/vendor/ezsystems/ezstudio-form-builder/bundle/Resources/install/form_builder.sql`, `<new-ez-root>/vendor/ezsystems/ezstudio-notifications/bundle/Resources/install/ezstudio-notifications.sql`

+TODO: Check for 2.5 if new things should be mentioned

 ### Step 4: Re-configure web server and proxy